Shopify vs. WooCommerce: Which shop is better?

 Do I need a developer for WooCommerce?

-For a simple shop with standard features, you do not need a developer – installation and setup is manageable with good tutorials.
-However, as soon as you need custom modifications, special integrations, or a bespoke design, professional support makes sense.
-At GoldenWing, we offer custom web design solutions for WooCommerce shops.
+For a simple shop with standard functions, you don't need a developer – installation and setup are manageable with good tutorials.
+However, as soon as you need individual customizations, special integrations, or a bespoke design, professional support is advisable.
+At GoldenWing, we offertailor-made web design solutionsfor WooCommerce shops.

-How much does it cost to have an online shop built?
+How much does it cost to have an online shop created?

-WooCommerce does not offer built-in multilingual support, but provides full control over the implementation:
+WooCommerce does not offer built-in multilingual support, but it does offer full control over implementation:

 SEO Implications of Internationalization

-The SEO configuration for multilingual shops is complex and error-prone.
+SEO configuration for multilingual shops is complex and prone to errors.
 Pay attention to:

-- Hreflang tags: Must be correctly implemented so that Google serves the right language version.
-Errors here can lead to duplicate content
+- Hreflang tagsThese settings must be implemented correctly for Google to display the correct language version.
+Errors here can lead to...Duplicate Content lead

-The extensibility of a shop system determines whether you can meet growing requirements without having to switch the entire system.
+The expandability of a shop system determines whether you can meet growing requirements without having to change the entire system.

 Advantages: